rust-embedded-community/tb6612fng-rs/README.md

 For the changelog please see the dedicated [CHANGELOG.md](CHANGELOG.md).

 ## Roadmap to v1.0.0
-This crate is already stable, however it's based on a 0.x version of [`embedded-hal`](https://github.com/rust-embedded/embedded-hal/), making the API unstable (the change from 0.x to 1.x of e-h will be breaking).
+This crate is already stable, however it's based on athe v1.0.0 release candidate version of [`embedded-hal`](https://github.com/rust-embedded/embedded-hal/), making the API unstable (the change from 1.0.0-rc.1 to 1.0.0 of e-h will be breaking from a dependency management point of view).
 See [the tracking issue](https://github.com/rursprung/tb6612fng-rs/issues/4) for the roadmap to v1.0.0.

 ## Minimum Supported Rust Version (MSRV)